 At a certain point, Joe becomes aware of the bodily harm she is causing herself, and her vaginal tissues are irreversibly damaged.
 During her most desperate times, she neglects her young child, and later abandons him and her husband, to get her fix: Being beaten to a bloody pulp by a refined, calculating sadist.
 Much later in the film, her sex drive tapers off, and she suffers withdrawal - fever, cramps, muscle spasms - the way an alcoholic who stops drinking, goes into cold sweats and night terrors.
-I do not intend to spoil this film for any readers, I intend to warn them.
 The most shocking and controversial sequence (in my opinion) is the abortion.
 Joe becomes pregnant again, after being left by Jerome and her infant son Marcel, and becomes so frustrated that she demands an abortion from her doctors and psychiatrists.
 She is denied the abortion due to her enraged emotional state, and verbal abuse of her counselors.
 She takes matters into her own hands, and uses her brief medical training, to perform an abortion on herself in her apartment.
 The fetus feels excruciating pain before it dies.

-The ending of this film (which I will not reveal) is so pitifully cynical, and shameful, and perhaps not even a sufficient reward after five and a half hours.
+The ending of this film is so pitifully cynical, and shameful, and perhaps not even a sufficient reward after five and a half hours.
 And yet it is perfect.
 A pure, innocent, and trusted friendship, based on mutual respect and care, is shattered because men are dog shit.
 Joe's one and only friend turns on her, and she is left to defend herself, returning once again to her life of loneliness and shame.